tejasunku/anything-obsidian/README.md

 This plugin syncs files from your Obsidian vault to your Anything LLM instance.

+## About Anything LLM

+Anything LLM is an excellent local LLM chatbot and knowledge base tool.
+Information about it can be found here: https://anythingllm.com/

 ## Configuration

 To use this plugin, you need to configure it with an API token and the root URL of your Anything LLM instance.